-- You can download WordPress and install it yourself as we’ll cover in this article, or
+- You can download WordPress and install it yourself, as we will cover in this article, or

 - You can set up WordPress automatically with a hosting provider.

-But if you’re an advanced or intermediate user and want to install WordPress manually, then go ahead and click the ‘Download WordPress’ button.
+But if you are an advanced or intermediate user and want to install WordPress manually, then go ahead and click the ‘Download WordPress’ button.

 This button will also indicate which version of WordPress you are downloading.
 In this case, it is WordPress 6.1.1.

 After downloading the file from WordPress.org, you just need to unzip it.
 This will create a ‘wordpress’ folder on your computer that contains all the files you need to create a WordPress website.

 Now that you have downloaded WordPress for free, you can use it to install or reinstall WordPress on your server or create a local WordPress installation on your computer.

 How to Install or Reinstall WordPress Manually on a Web Server